peaBerberian/wasp-hls/doc/Getting_Started/Creating_a_WaspHlsPlayer.md

 2. The WebAssembly file, used by the worker file to run efficiently its internal logic.

+Both of those files can be retrieved [in the release page](https://github.com/peaBerberian/wasp-hls/releases) (you MUST choose the one linked to your actual `WaspHlsPlayer`'s version).
-Both of those files have to be served via HTTP(S) (through a solution of your choosing), and can be communicated to the `WaspHlsPlayer` through its `initialize` method:
+They then have to be served via HTTP(S) (through a solution of your choosing), and can be communicated to the `WaspHlsPlayer` through its `initialize` method:

 ```js
 player